SaiSruthisri/NOTEPAD_BACKEND/README.md

 ## 🚀 What This Project Does

-- 👤 User registration & login (JWT-based authentication)
+- 👤 User registration & login
 - 🔒 Protected routes using middleware
-- 📄 Create, edit, delete, and like posts/notes
+- 📄 Create, edit, delete, and like notes
-- 👤 User profile with post history
-- 📷 Upload & update profile pictures (Multer)
+- 📷 Upload & update profile pictures
 - 🖼️ EJS templating for rendering views

 ---